-Research Triangle Park, NC, March 30, 2021 - Fennec Pharmaceuticals Inc. (NASDAQ:FENC; TSX: FRX), a specialty pharmaceutical company focused on the development of PEDMARKTM (a unique formulation of sodium thiosulfate (STS)) for the prevention of platinum-induced ototoxicity in pediatric patients, today reported its financial results for the fiscal year ended December 31, 2020 and provided a business update.
+Research Triangle Park, NC, February 28, 2022 - Fennec Pharmaceuticals Inc. (NASDAQ:FENC; TSX: FRX), a specialty pharmaceutical company focused on the development of PEDMARKTM (a unique formulation of sodium thiosulfate (STS)) for the prevention of platinum-induced ototoxicity in pediatric patients, today reported its financial results for the fiscal year ended December 31, 2021 and provided a business update.

-"We have made meaningful progress working with the FDA and our third-party drug product manufacturer towards fully addressing the Complete Response Letter (CRL) received in August 2020 for PEDMARKTM.
-We believe we are on track to finalize and resubmit the New Drug Application (NDA) for PEDMARK to the FDA in the second quarter of 2021," said Rosty Raykov, chief executive officer of Fennec Pharmaceuticals.
-"Importantly and as previously announced, the CRL identified no clinical or safety issues and there are no requirements for additional clinical data.
-We remain committed to making PEDMARK commercially available to help prevent life-long hearing loss for children receiving cisplatin chemotherapy."
+"We expect to resubmit the New Drug Application (NDA) for PEDMARKTM to the FDA during the first quarter of 2022," said Rosty Raykov, chief executive officer of Fennec Pharmaceuticals.
+"We remain committed to making PEDMARK commercially available to children and young adults receiving cisplatin chemotherapy, who currently have no approved therapies for ototoxicity."

-Financial Results for the Fourth Quarter and Fiscal Year Ended December 31, 2020
+Financial Results for the Fourth Quarter and Fiscal Year Ended December 31, 2021

-- Cash Position Cash and cash equivalents were \$30.3 million as of December 31, 2020.
-The net increase in cash balance over the fiscal year is the result of an equity financing of \$32 million in net proceeds completed in May 2020, which was offset by cash used for operating activities including regulatory expenses associated with the regulatory submissions of PEDMARKTM and expenses associated with commercial launch readiness. - Revenue Fennec earned royalty revenue originating from the 2016 sales agreement of Eniluracil to Elion Oncology, LLC.
-The agreement entitles Fennec to a five percent share of gross amounts earned by Elion with respect to Eniluracil.
-During 2020, the Company received common shares and cash valued at approximately \$0.17 million. - Research and Development (R&D) Expenses R&D expenses were \$1.2 and \$5.1 million, respectively, for the fourth quarter and year ended December 31, 2020, compared to \$1.2 million and \$5.6 million for the same period in 2019. - General and Administrative (G&A) Expenses G&A expenses were \$2.3 million and \$13.0 million, respectively, for the fourth quarter and year ended December 31, 2020, compared to \$2.5 million and \$7.4 million, respectively for the same periods in 2019.
-The annual increase in G&A was largely due to commercialization readiness expenses for PEDMARKTM during the first nine months of 2020. - Net Loss Net losses for the fourth quarter and year ended December 31, 2020 of \$3.2 million (\$0.13 per share) and \$18.1 million (\$0.76 per share), respectively, compared to \$3.6 million (\$0.18 per share) and \$12.8 million (\$0.64 per share), respectively, for the same periods in 2019. - Financial Guidance The Company believes its cash and cash equivalents on hand as of December 31, 2020 will be sufficient to fund the Company's planned activities for 2021 including NDA resubmission and commercial readiness activities.
+- Cash Position There was a \$9.2 million decrease in cash and cash equivalents between December 31, 2021 and December 31, 2020.
+The net decrease was the result of cash operating expenses, offset by the \$5.0 million received from the Bridge Bank Loan Security Agreement and some negligible amounts received from option exercises.
+During the period ended December 31, 2021, cash for operations was used mainly on pre-commercialization activities for PEDMARK and regulatory submission activities relating to the pending resubmission of the NDA. - Research and Development (R&D) Expenses R&D expenses were \$0.5 and \$5.0 million, respectively, for the fourth quarter and year ended December 31, 2021, compared to \$1.2 million and \$5.1 million for the same period in 2020. - General and Administrative (G&A) Expenses G&A expenses were \$3.7 million and \$12.2 million, respectively, for the fourth quarter and year ended December 31, 2021, compared to \$2.3 million and \$13.0 million, respectively for the same periods in 2020.
+The annual decrease in G&A was largely due to commercialization readiness expenses for PEDMARK in 2020, which did not need to be repeated in 2021.
+The fourth quarter increase in 2021 over the same time period in 2020 arose from non-cash equity grants and our pre-commercialization activities for PEDMARK as the Company prepared for potential NDA approval by the FDA in November 2021. - Net Loss Net losses for the fourth quarter and year ended December 31, 2021 of \$4.4 million (\$0.18 per share) and \$17.3 million (\$0.67 per share), respectively, compared to \$3.2 million (\$0.13 per share) and \$18.1 million (\$0.76 per share), respectively, for the same periods in 2020. - Financial Guidance The Company believes its cash and cash equivalents on hand as of December 31, 2021 will be sufficient to fund the Company's planned activities for 2022 including NDA resubmission and commercial readiness activities.